 If your sump pump isn’t turning on, there could be several potential causes:

-• It is disconnected from the power supply or there was power failure;
+• It’s disconnected from the power supply, or there was a power failure;

 • The switch or float could be stuck in the off position;